Back to Resources

 Having all your documents ready before you approach a bank saves weeks of back-and-forth.

-Personal documents for each shareholder and authorized signatory include a passport copy valid for at least 6 months, UAE residency visa page if already issued, Emirates ID if already issued, and proof of residential address from both the UAE and home country within the last 3 months.
+For each shareholder and authorized signatory, prepare a passport copy valid for at least 6 months, UAE residency visa page if already issued, Emirates ID if already issued, and proof of residential address from both the UAE and home country within the last 3 months.
+Utility bills and bank statements are the most commonly accepted address proofs.

-For companies with complex structures, you will also need an organizational chart showing the full ownership chain, documents for any intermediate holding companies, and ultimate beneficial owner identification documents.
+For companies with layered ownership, you will also need an organizational chart showing the full ownership chain, documents for any intermediate holding companies, and ultimate beneficial owner identification documents.
+If your company is owned by another entity rather than directly by individuals, expect the compliance review to take longer as the bank traces beneficial ownership back to natural persons.
+This requirement aligns with the CBUAE's enhanced beneficial ownership regulations introduced in recent years (Source: Central Bank of the UAE).

 The Step-by-Step Process

-Step 3 is the compliance review.
 After you submit your application, the bank's compliance department reviews everything.
 This is the stage where most delays happen.
 Compliance may request additional documents, ask clarifying questions, conduct background checks, or verify information with third parties.
 Respond to all requests promptly and thoroughly.
+A 48-hour response time to any compliance query is ideal; leaving requests unanswered for a week or more can push your application to the back of the queue.

-Step 4 is account approval and activation.
 Once compliance approves your application, you receive your account number and banking credentials, can make your initial deposit, and online banking access is activated.
+Most banks will schedule a brief walkthrough of their digital platform at this stage.

-Step 5 is first transactions.
 Many banks monitor the first few months of account activity to ensure transactions match what was described in your application.
 Keep your actual banking activity consistent with what you told the bank.
+If your business model changes significantly in the first year, proactively inform your relationship manager rather than waiting for the bank to flag unusual activity.

 How Long the Whole Process Takes